edouard66/Course-Project/README.md

 Note : Features are normalized and bounded within [-1,1].

-Manipulation on the initial data to obtain the current version using the run_analysis function
+Explanation of the run_analysis function
 ======================================

 The "run_analysis" function runs in 5 steps, each corresponding to one of the requirements of the Coursera assignment :